 OBJECTIVE 2 Outcome/Evidence Audience Timescale Owner Channel and Action 1.
 MISSION STATEMENT AND Staff and public become aware of the Board's Staff Ongoing Corporate CORPORATE OBJECTIVES key aims and objectives.
 Public Business Patients Manager Board Mission Statement to appear on Board Partners documents and objectives to be promoted.
 Media 2.
-NHS WESTERN ISLES TEMPLATES Standard templates available for all written communications - promoting a sense of Staff Ongoing Corporate Business All staff should have access to the same templates on the intranet corporate identity Manager 3.
-NHS SCOTLAND CORPORATE IDENTITY GUIDELINES Staff made aware of NHSScotland Corporate Identity Guidelines - and the guidelines are available to all staff Staff Reminders in the Team Brief Communications Department Ensure guidelines are available on the ongoing
+NHS WESTERN ISLES TEMPLATES Standard templates available for all written communications - promoting a sense of Staff Ongoing Corporate Business All staff should have access to the same templates on the intranet corporate identity Manager templates on the intranet 3.
+NHS SCOTLAND CORPORATE Staff made aware of NHSScotland Corporate Staff Reminders in Communications IDENTITY GUIDELINES Identity Guidelines - and the guidelines are the Team Department available to all staff Brief Ensure guidelines are available on the ongoing